Flyingfish812/p2myth/docs/Invader/Doomsdays.md

 - 天尘座: I will call you Yama if you have Doomsday Speed Laser.
 - 天尘座: Please buy Mirage and battle DDL with Nightfury.
+- No2oMe: Reflect damage doesn’t even match some scatter lasers.
+- No2oMe: You have to time your reflect perfectly—pop the shield after hearing the charge-up, and you’re basically dead.

 ## Doomsday MIRV